the present as a distort reality

 MINORITY REPORT (2002)

-Another movie from a Philip K. Dick's novel, after Blade Runner2 and Total Recall.
+Another movie from a Philip K. Dick's novel, after Blade Runner and Total Recall.
 In a 2054, Washington is a safer city thanks to precogs.
 Three humans with the gift to see the future.

 The Capital City described by Steven Spielberg ia a new kind of Metropolis, where the power symbols are always the same, but in a very modified contest.
 Highways in the sky, policemen wearing rocket suites, spaceship-cars.
 A rushed, angular, bleeding world, with gloomy metallic colours.
 A society, a city where every action is ruled by determinism.